 How does the Roth IRA 5-Year Rule Work?

-For example, an investor who contributes $5,000 into a Roth IRA during 2019 earns $400 in interest and wants to withdraw a portion of their money.
-But this retirement account is less than five years old.
-It’s possible that the $5,000 contribution could be withdrawn before the account is five years old, because that’s a contribution made out of after-tax income.
-If, though, part or all of the $400 investment earnings is withdrawn within the initial five-year window of opening the account, this money may be taxed.
+For example, say an investor who contributes $5,000 into a Roth IRA during 2019 earns $400 in interest and wants to withdraw a portion of their money.
+Since this retirement account is less than five years old, only the $5,000 contribution could be withdrawn.
+If part or all of the $400 investment earnings is withdrawn sooner than five years after opening the account, this money may be subject to a 10% tax.

-• Medical expenses that are more than 7.5% of the person’s adjusted gross income.
+• You have unreimbursed medical expenses that are more than 7.5% of your adjusted gross income for the year.

-To shorten the actual five-year waiting period, an investor could make a contribution on the day before income taxes are due and have it applied to the previous year.
-So, if someone made a contribution in April 2017, that contribution could be considered as being made in the 2016 tax year.
+To shorten the five-year waiting period, an investor could open a Roth IRA online and make a contribution on the day before income taxes are due and have it applied to the previous year.
+For example, if one were to make the contribution in April 2017, that contribution could be considered as being made in the 2016 tax year.
 As long as this doesn’t cause problems with annual contribution caps, the five-year window would effectively expire in 2021 rather than 2022.

 Roth IRA Conversion 5-Year Rule